PolavarapuGirish/se24ucse177_AI-Assignment-3/Q2_A*_PathFinding/A*_PathFinding.md

 # UGV Pathfinding using A* Algorithm

 ## Overview
 This project simulates an Unmanned Ground Vehicle (UGV) navigating a grid-based environment using the A* search algorithm.
-The objective is to find the shortest path from a start node to a goal node while avoiding obstacles placed within the grid.
+The objective is to find the shortest path from a start node to a goal node while avoiding obstacles placed within the grid.A **70x70 grid** is used to represent the battlefield, where each cell corresponds to 1 km².
+Obstacles are randomly distributed across the grid at one of three configurable density levels.

 The system models a real-world scenario where a robot must efficiently navigate through a constrained environment such as a battlefield or terrain map.